jtappa/jtappa.github.io/projects.md

 myON Reader is an online Library used by schools and students around the world.

-**I helped** write PHP in an existing framework, write MySQL, stored procedures, custom data scripts, and more.
+**I helped** write PHP in an internal framework, write MySQL, stored procedures, custom data scripts, and more.

 ### Raintree Online